hsyu-sudo/linux--journey/kernel and user.md

+# System Calls
 The kernel is the only program that has direct access to hardware.
 * It is responsible for access and sharing the hardware in a secure and fair manner with muliple applications.
 * It offers a set of APIs that applications issue which are generally referred to as system calls.

-  * In order to provide application compatibility, system calls are rarely changed.
+In order to provide application compatibility, system calls are rarely changed.
+* **Process Call**:

 ## User Mode vs. Kernel Mode
 * Code that runs in kernel model can fully control the CPU.